pritita18/TicTacToe/README.md

-#This is tic tac toe game using simple java
+#This is tic tac toe game  code using simple java